alvin-tosh/CHAT-DAPP/README.md

 This is a decentralized chat app like Whatsapp or telegram except its one chat room that all and any participants can chat. it is simple, yes, but Rome wasnt built in a day.
 It is HOWEVER not centrally hosted.
 It is a WEB3 thus is decentralized (like Richard's internet in Silicon Valley season 4) and thus users are not at the mercy of big tech.
 This is a work in progress! to be expanded upon.
-Based on the DAPP @fireship.io :camera_flash:
+Based on the DAPP by @fireship.io :camera_flash:
 WEB3 is the future!! i hope.:sweat_smile:

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.